doug-harriman/electroplating/README.md

   * Blender can calculate surface area of you don't have it from your ME CAD software.
   * Would be good to find calculations on surface areas, current, time.
 * Run at currents just below bubbling point.
+* Rotation should be very slow.
+* If you use a wire wrap, print must be moved often to avoid welding the wire to the print.
+If the part can have a hidden tab, that can be cut off, this issue can be avoided.